baymac/fun-hacks/Git/README.md

 If you’re programming on Windows and working with people who are not (or vice-versa), you’ll probably run into line-ending issues at some point.
 This is because Windows uses both a carriage-return character and a linefeed character for newlines in its files, whereas Mac and Linux systems use only the linefeed character.
 This is a subtle but incredibly annoying fact of cross-platform work; many editors on Windows silently replace existing LF-style line endings with CRLF, or insert both line-ending characters when the user hits the enter key.

+windows:

-Git can handle this by auto-converting CRLF line endings into LF when you add a file to the index, and vice versa when it checks out code onto your filesystem.
-You can turn on this functionality with the core.autocrlf setting.
+To auto-converting CRLF line endings into LF when you add a file to the index, and vice versa when it checks out code onto your filesystem

-In windows:

 ```
 git config --global core.autocrlf true
 ```

+linux and mac:

-If you’re on a Linux or Mac system that uses LF line endings, then you don’t want Git to automatically convert them when you check out files; however, if a file with CRLF endings accidentally gets introduced, then you may want Git to fix it.
-You can tell Git to convert CRLF to LF on commit but not the other way around by setting core.autocrlf to input:
+To convert CRLF to LF on commit but not the other way around by setting core.autocrlf to input:

 ```
 git config --global core.autocrlf input